-This is part 2 in the series of posts discussing the measurement pre-amplifier project.
+This is part 2 in the series of posts describing the audio measurement pre-amplifier project.
 In part 1 I’ve covered the motivation for this project along with the circuit schematic and detailed circuit description.
 In this post, part 2, I will discuss the next steps related to the board design and assembly.
 This part won’t be as long and the first (I hope), but I would like to share some of the consideration I’ve made when laying out the board design.

 Armed with these ball-park figures about the case size I looked for a case to match.
 I’ve eventually settled on a case that met my requirements but wasn’t too expensive, despite the fact it wasn’t the best looking option I’ve considered.
 The case is 80*160*180mm(H*W*D) and is made of aluminium.
 The dimensions drawing (taken from AliExpress item page) is included below in figure 1.
 This obviously set the dimensions of the main PCB, as I planned on having the PCB slide into the slots of the case to both hold it mechanically, and connect it to the PCB ground node.

 Next we move to the actual placement of the components on the board.
 Since the DC-DC module and power input could be fairly noisy and inject noise into the rest of the circuit, I’ve decided I should place them at the edge of the board, as far away as possible from sensitive signals.
-This is especially true for the input signal path as it has a relatively high input impedance (100K), and very high gain on the most sensitive ranges.
-As a fail-safe, I’ve made room on-board for a shield around the DC-DC module to reduce noise further if needed.
+This is important especially for the input signal path as it has a relatively high input impedance (100K), and very high gain on the most sensitive ranges.
+As a fail-safe, I’ve made room on-board for a shield around the DC-DC module to reduce noise further if needed, which I hope I won’t need.
 The input signal path is placed at the exact opposite side of the board to make sure it is as far away as possible from the noisy section of the board.
 The output path for the generator signal doesn’t have such high impedances and is therefore much less sensitive to this coupling.
 Figure 2 shows a top side view of the main PCB after placement and routing were completed.

 The vast majority of components are placed on the top side of the board, and kept in close proximity to the parts that connect to them to minimize sensitive signals routing.
 The signal path with the input divider and gain stages, along with the relays that set the gain can be easily identified at the bottom of the figure.
 On the bottom side of the board there are mostly decoupling capacitors which are placed right under the devices they are powering.